mengbinhao/jack-note/docs/english/NPR.md

   - volcano n
   - rotate v/adj
   - immune n/adj | immunity n
-  - nominate vt | nomination
+  - nominate vt | nomination | nominee n

   > the have put the priority on getting those bodies back
   > working on a very tight clock there